 Czech Republic, Government : CZ – We suggest the wording to be harmonized as in some provisions e-health is mentioned, here telemedicine.

-Recognizing the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs)
+[Ensuring that that trade policy and regulatory mechanisms encourage, rather than impede, this new driver for economic growth and development , while recognizing the need to further develop the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs).

-Japan, Government: Recognizing the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs)
+Japan, Government: Ensuring that that trade policy and othermechanisms encourage, rather than impede, this new driver for economic growth and development , while recognizing the need to further develop the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs).

-Canada, Government: Ensuring that that trade policy and regulatory mechanisms encourage, rather than impede, this new driver for economic growth and development , while recognizing the need to further develop the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs).
+Canada, Government: Ensuring that that trade policy encourages, rather than impedes, this new driver for economic growth and development , while recognizing the need to further develop the economic potential of the Internet and other ICTs for Small and Medium-Sized Enterprises (SMEs).

 Internet Infrastructure Coalition, Civil Society: The i2Coalition supports the principles set out in this paragraph and looks forward to the alternate text to be provided by the United Kingdom.

-UK, Government:

-Utilisation of the unused wireless capacity, including satellite, in developed countries and in particular in developing countries least developed countries, and countries with economic in transition, to provide access in remote areas and to improve low-cost connectivity in developing countries.
-Special concern should be given to the least developed countries in their efforts in establishing telecommunication infrastructure.
+UK, Government: The Internet and ICTs have become a vitally important driver for economic growth and development, and have stimulated innovation and new business opportunities.
+Accordingly it has become important to ensure that trade policy and regulatory mechanisms enable Small and Medium-sized Enterprises to benefit from the economic potential of the Internet and other ICTs, and that such mechanisms do not create unnecessary barriers to new cross-border business opportunities.

+.
+Moved to 60

-Establishment and enhancement of financing mechanism taking into account innovative approaches to bring the benefits of ICT to all.
+Recognising the need to enhance the financing mechanisms, and sufficient investment in digital inclusion measures, taking into account innovative approaches to bring the benefits of ICT to all.
 [Preliminarily Agreed]

+Deleted

-Lack of information and media literacy skills as indispensable individual capabilities to fully participate in inclusive Information and Knowledge Society (ies).[Preliminarily Agreed]
+The need for citizens to have the media and information literacy skills that are indispensable in order to fully participate in an inclusive Information Society .[Preliminarily Agreed]

-Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its freedom, independence and pluralism.
+[Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism]

 Czech Republic, Government : CZ supports this text and suggests to delete 49bis